lmldvd/lmldvd.github.io/_posts/2020-01-12-a-phone-wallpaper-designed-around-chaos.md

 title: A Phone Wallpaper Designed Around Chaos
 tags: [graphic design, illustration]
 style: border
-color: primary
+color: success
 description: Showcase for a phone wallpaper.
 ---

 Source: [wallpaper](https://ibb.co/LkxCQLH)

 Here you can preview a phone wallpaper I made.
 I used adobe illustrator and photoshop to create it.
 To create the mockups, I used affinity photo to place the image into the phone artwork or photo.
 A background was adjusted to fit into the showcase.
+You can download a large version, just _right-click on the image_ and select _View image_.

 ## Showcase